 You don't need an application form but it is advisable to have your provisional driving licence, your theory test certificate and credit or debit card details handy when making the call.

 Northern Ireland residency

-If you want to take a theory or practical driving test in Northern Ireland (NI), you must be normally resident in Northern Ireland.
-If you have a GB provisional licence and want to take a motorcycle, car, bus or lorry theory test in NI, before booking your test you'll need to complete a residency declaration form and send it to DVA with proof you're resident in Northern Ireland.
+If you want to take a theory or practical driving test in NI, you must be normally resident in NI.
+If you have a GB provisional licence and want to take a motorcycle, car, bus or lorry theory test in NI, before booking your test you'll need to fill in a residency declaration form and send it to DVA with proof you're resident in NI.